kkemple/scienceandmathematics.com/src/content/posts/fourier-transforms-and-the-uncertainty-principle.md

 ## The Transform Pair

-The Fourier transform connects time-domain and frequency-domain representations of any function.
+The Fourier transform connects time-domain and frequency-domain representations of any function [^5].
 For a signal $f(t)$, the transform is,

 $$
 \hat{f}(\omega) = \int_{-\infty}^{\infty} f(t) e^{-i\omega t} \, dt.